Thiruvendran Vignarajah: Political career

 On September 14, 2017, Vignarajah declared his candidacy for Baltimore City State's Attorney as a Democrat.
 He lost the primary with 23% of the vote against 28% for Ivan Bates and 49% for incumbent Marilyn Mosby.
 Mosby was unopposed in the general election.

 After Baltimore Police Commissioner Darryl De Sousa resigned (after being indicted), Vignarajah said the resignation showed the need for the city's top prosecutor to retain the confidence of the public.
 Ivan Bates, who was one of Vignarajah's opponents in the race for Baltimore City State's attorney, responded that the Project Veritas video shows that Vignarajah lacks the judgment to be State's attorney.

 Bates and Vignarajah also clashed over the Syed case, with Bates saying that, if elected, he would drop the case against Syed, because he found the evidence against Syed to be unreliable.

 On April 10, 2019, Vignarajah declared his candidacy for the 2020 election for Mayor of the City of Baltimore as a Democrat.
 He lost the June 2020 primary, taking 11% of the vote.

 On March 22, 2022, Vignarajah declared his candidacy for Baltimore City State's Attorney as a Democrat.
 During the primary, Vignarajah was endorsed by Republican Governor Larry Hogan.
 Vignarajah was defeated in the Democratic primary on July 19, 2022, by defense attorney Ivan Bates.

+In December 2023, Vignarajah formed an exploratory committee to explore a second run for mayor of Baltimore in 2024, seeking to challenge incumbent mayor Brandon Scott.
+He officially entered the race on January 24, 2024, but withdrew on May 1 and endorsed former mayor Sheila Dixon.
+After his withdrawal, the Scott campaign alleged that Vignarajah had offered his endorsement to Scott in exchange to become the Baltimore Police Commissioner or the CEO of Baltimore City Public Schools; Scott declined Vignarajah's offer, instead encouraging him to remain in the race.
+Vignarajah neither confirmed nor denied these accusations.
+Dixon responded to the Scott campaign's allegations by disputing rumors that she had made a similar agreement with Vignarajah if she wins the Democratic primary.
+Vignarajah also used the city's public financing program during his mayoral campaign, which limited how much money he could raise but provided his campaign with $669,000 in city funds.
+After Vignarajah withdrew, Baltimore city councilmember Kristerfer Burnett—who introduced legislation to establish the campaign financing fund in 2018—asked Vignarajah to return all of the public funding he received during his campaign plus interest.
+In late June 2024, Vignarajah returned $201,303 to the public campaign financing program, which he estimated to be his cash on hand at the end of the campaign.
+The Baltimore Sun reported in September 2024 that Vignarajah had spent more than $200,000 in publicly backed funds on television ads and a poll in the final days of his campaign, which he said was to cover invoices made during the campaign.